 For this scenario, one option could be to create some content around content marketing and promote my Create Launch Profit membership of marketing templates.
 It’s a $39 per month subscription, which means I need to add 16 new members to generate the $600 for my car payment. ($39/member * 16 members = $624)

 Once I reach that number, I only need to add the occasional new member to balance out cancellations.
 Getting one or two more members in each month going forward should more than cover that.

-Now I have a concrete goal to work towards which is convincing 16 people to sign up for the membership.
+Now it’s time to make money with the membership.
+I have a concrete goal to work towards which is convincing 16 people to sign up.
 My daily tasks will include things like creating content that includes an offer to join the membership.
 Or, I can write a short opt-in report about using the CLP templates.
 This will help me build a targeted list of people interested in DIY marketing to build their business.
 Then I can start driving traffic to the content and the opt-in offer and start mailing regularly about the CLP membership.
 I may even craft a short autoresponder sequence to create an evergreen funnel.
 Of course this is just the tip of the iceberg.

 I could approach a few influencers or existing customers to see if they would be interested in promoting the membership.
 Maybe I can get them to write some guest blog posts, answer some questions for an interview style post, or even do a webinar.
 All of these would of course promote the Create Launch Profit membership.
 By thinking outside the box and putting in some time and effort initially, it won’t take me long to get those 16 signups that pay for my new car payment.

 Because I really want that new car, I’m going to be motivated to get it done and grow my business by an extra $600 per month.
 In fact, chances are great that I’ll overshoot the goal by several hundred dollars.
 Even better, this is something I can continue to grow month after month.

 Follow along and read Day 5: Why You Have To Write Your Business Goals Down